|Nutrition Facts (per serving)|

-When cooking dried beans, there are a few steps to follow.
-Always sort over the beans before you put them in the pot.
-Beans are a raw ingredient, and there may be sticks, twigs, or stones mixed among them.
-After sorting, rinse the beans well to remove any dust or dirt.
-Drain them, then use as directed in the recipe.
+Before cooking dried beans, always sort over the beans.
+There may be sticks, twigs, or stones mixed among them.
+After sorting, rinse the beans well to remove any dust or dirt and drain them.

-You can soak the beans overnight before using them in the recipe if you'd like; this helps remove sugars from the beans that can cause intestinal distress.
-Discard the soaking water; rinse and drain the beans again, and use as directed in the recipe.
+You can soak the beans overnight to help remove the sugars from the beans that can cause intestinal gas.
+Discard the soaking water; rinse and drain the beans again, and use them in the recipe.

 The secret to the best bean soup is to add salt until the flavor blooms.
 But do this just before you serve the soup.
 Don't add too much salt at the start of cooking time, since the bacon is salty.

-- In a large pan, cook bacon until crisp, drain on paper towels, crumble, and set aside.
+In a large pan, cook the bacon until it is crisp.
+Drain it on paper towels, crumble, and set aside.

-- Add onions and garlic to the bacon fat remaining in pan; cook 3 to 4 minutes, then place in 4-5 quart crockpot.
+Add onions and garlic to the bacon fat remaining in pan; cook 3 to 4 minutes, then place in 4- to 5-quart crockpot.

-- Cover crockpot and cook on low for 9 to 11 hours until beans are tender.
+Cover crock pot and cook on low for 9 to 11 hours until the beans are tender.

-- In a small bowl, mix sour cream with cornstarch, using a wire whisk and stirring until smooth.
+In a small bowl, mix the sour cream with cornstarch using a wire whisk and stirring until smooth.
 Add 1/2 cup of the hot broth from the soup and mix well, then stir into soup.